Pick the Best Plan for your Trip Abroad

-International Health Insurance (Comprehensive Annual Plans) is a better option for those of you moving to Thailand for a year or longer.
-These plans provide comprehensive benefits including medical cover, inpatient and outpatient care, wellness, dental and vision services.
-Another benefits of a global medical plan is that it will cover you both in Thailand as well as in all other countries in the world – so you are covered abroad and even back in your home country.
+When moving abroad, International Health Insurance (or a Comprehensive Annual Plan) is a better option for those of you wanting more comprehensive medical benefits for a year or longer.
+These plans provide higher limits on benefits including medical cover, inpatient and outpatient care, wellness, dental and vision services.
+Another benefit of a global medical insurance plan is that it will cover you both in your new country of residence, in your home country, as well as in all other countries in the world – so you have covered anywhere in the world you choose to get care.

-Now that you’ve had a chance to learn more about types of insurance available, let’s go back to those popular destinations mentioned earlier and consider the types of insurance you might need.
+Now that you’ve had a chance to learn more about the types of insurance available let’s go back to those popular destinations mentioned earlier and consider the types of insurance you might need.

-As one of the largest countries in the world, there is a huge diversity attractions and destinations.
+As one of the largest countries in the world, there are many attractions and destinations.
 Medical insurance is a wise investment.
-If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sport insurance too.
+If you plan on participating in any of the adventure activities, such as those in the Rocky Mountains, you may want to consider extreme sports insurance too.

-Again, you will want to have Medical Insurance, possibly Extreme Sport Insurance (for those all-inclusive activities) and, because of the Warning issued, you may wish to also consider Cancel for Any Reason Insurance.
+Again, you will want to have Medical Insurance, possibly Extreme Sports Insurance (for those all-inclusive activities) and, because of the Warning issued, you may also wish to consider Cancel for Any Reason Insurance.

-Europe – including the United Kingdom, France, German, Italy and Spain
+Europe – including the United Kingdom, France, Germany, Italy, and Spain